stcybrdgs/neck-tool/README.md

 ## neck-tool

-An interactive JavaScript guitar neck for the FretCandy blog site.
+An reactive Vue.js guitar neck for the FretCandy blog site.